Tony Hills (American football)

+Anthony Tremaine Hills (born November 4, 1984) is an American former professional football player who was an offensive tackle for nine years in the National Football League (NFL).
+He played college football for the Texas Longhorns.
+He won championships at both the collegiate and pro levels.

-Anthony Tremaine Hills (born November 4, 1984) is a former American football offensive tackle.
-He was drafted by the Pittsburgh Steelers in the fourth round of the 2008 NFL Draft.
-He won Super Bowl XLIII with Pittsburgh over the Arizona Cardinals.
-He played college football at University of Texas.
+Hills was an All-American at Texas and won a national championship.
+He was selected by the Steelers in the fourth round of the 2008 NFL draft.
+He played six seasons with the Pittsburgh Steelers, Denver Broncos, Indianapolis Colts, Dallas Cowboys, and New Orleans Saints.
+He also spent time in training camp or on practice squads with the Buffalo Bills, Oakland Raiders, Miami Dolphins, Carolina Panthers, Baltimore Ravens, and Detroit Lions.
+He won Super Bowl XLIII, with Pittsburgh and played in Super Bowl XLV, with the same team.

-Early years
+Early life

-Though born in Dallas, Hills grew up in Houston, where he was an All-State tight end at Alief Elsik High School.
+Though born in Dallas, Hills grew up in Houston, where he was an All-State tight end and Parade All-American at Alief Elsik High School.
 During Hills' senior year, he was rated by some scouting services as the top tight end prospect in the country, and he committed to play college football at Texas.
 His team reached the 5A state semifinals, but lost 30-21 to Converse Judson.
 During that game, Hills suffered a severe injury to his peroneal nerve and was told that he might not be able to play football again.
 He underwent two surgeries and lengthy rehabilitation before reporting to Texas (which was honoring his scholarship despite the injury) in spring 2004.

 College career

 Hills attended the University of Texas, where he was forced to redshirt the 2003 season after reconstructive surgery on his left knee following a career-threatening injury (nerve damage).
 When he returned, he was moved from tight end to offensive tackle, and appeared in 31 games during his first three seasons (2004–2006).
 In 2005, he was part of the Longhorn team that won the National Championship.
 As a junior in 2006, Hills started at left tackle in all 13 games of the season.
 He started the Longhorns' first 11 games of 2007, but suffered a fractured left fibula that cost him the last two games.
+Nonetheless, that season he made the Walter Camp All-American team, was on the Outland Trophy watch list and was a first-team All-Big 12 selection.
+During his four years with the Longhorns, they won four straight bowl games, the 2004 and 2005 Rose Bowls, the 2006 Alamo Bowl and the 2007 Holiday Bowl.

 Professional career

-2008 NFL Draft
+Pre-draft

-Hills is considered to be part of a strong group of offensive tackles and was seen by most analysts as a third-round pick.
-He was selected by the Pittsburgh Steelers in the fourth round with the 130th pick.
+Hills was considered to be part of a strong group of offensive tackles and was seen by most analysts as a third-round pick.